JoergBitzer/AudioDevOrga/installReadMe.md

 If no ``c_cpp_properties.json`` is in your .vscode hidden directory, use Crtl+Shift+p and search for c/c++ Edit configuration(JSON).
 This command creates ``c_cpp_properties.json``
 * change (if set otherwise) to ``c++17`` in cpp setting  ``cppStandard``

-* Look at for some tips (especially for Apple users)

-https://github.com/tomoyanonymous/juce_cmake_vscode_example und use the tips for MacOS

-* Apple:
-Be careful if bash or zsh is your default console in VS (usually its is bash). change in settings for zsh

-After install Xcode and type xcode-select --install and in terminal. open ~/.zshrc and add export SDKROOT="$(xcrun --sdk macosx --show-sdk-path)" in the last line of the file.

-* Apple (still unclear for me, it works now without, but I changed and rechanged a lot):
-At some point it seems cmake needs a special hint where to find the OSX specifics (which is at SDKROOT) You can set the CMAKE_OSX_??? = $SDKROOT

 * Linux:
     increase file watchers (if to small) (seems to be necessary for Ubuntu <= 18.04):
     1. test for the current setting